Shepherd’s Pie Twice Baked Potatoes (Freezer-Friendly Comfort Food)

 What to Serve with Shepherd’s Pie Twice Baked Potatoes

-For dessert, choose from our favorite Strawberry Shortcake or a rainbow fruit tray with strawberry chocolate fruit dip!
+For dessert, strawberry shortcake or a rainbow fruit tray with strawberry chocolate fruit dip are our favorites when we want to keep things celebratory.

 Shepherd’s Pie Twice Baked Potato